VeronikaGusarova/iConfig/readMe.md

 # iConfig - Readme
-This readme file is targeted for QA Automation engineers who is working on iConfig project and contains information about acceptance tests.
+This readme file is targeted for iConfig team members and contains information about acceptance tests.

 ### Table of contents